Cr1ms0nC0de/Cr1ms0nC0de.github.io/README.md

 I'm currently wanting a job as soon as possible for Spring 2024.

 I've never had a traditional job, but recently I became an Independent Contractor for both DoorDash and Instacart. during my junior year of high school, I enrolled in a class called Culinary Arts.
 This class provided a hands-on experience simulating various aspects of culinary related employment, including tasks like cleaning, dishwashing, catering, and working as a cashier.
 We had minimal guidance throughout these activities, and we even got community service hours if we asked for it.
 If you'd like more details, please feel free to ask.
+The class was 3 hours every 2 school days so, 2 days 1 week and 3 days the next week.
+The class was for the entire school year

 ## Education